corbinpage/yield-farmers-almanac/README.md

 # 👨‍🌾 Yield Farmers' Almanac
 Yield farming has emerged as a massive new trend in DeFi but is hard to understand, follow along, and find the best opportunities, given the rapid pace of innovation and experiments.

-The Yield Farmers' Almanac is a community-sourced reference for yield farming information, meant to be clear and accessible to all. 🤗 We'll distribute tokens retroactively to the contributors adding the best and most up-to-date content.
+The Yield Farmers' Almanac is a community-sourced reference for yield farming information, meant to be clear and accessible to all. 🤗 If the repo gets to 2000 stars and 2000 merged PRs, we'll distribute tokens retroactively to the contributors adding the best and most up-to-date content.

 ## 🔥 Hot Protocols 🔥
 |Protocol (Token)|Description|Rewards|How to access|